Dylan-Kentish/gas-optimisations/contracts/mapping/README.md

 ## How optimal is the packing
 Ultimately this is dependant on the size and number of indices being packed.
 Smaller indices mean more can be packed into a single `uint256`, the more indices being packed the greater the overall affect.

+TODO: compare the gas fee between the optimised and unoptimised contracts.